 Description: This course provides an introduction to computer systems from a programmer's perspective.
-Topics include machine-level representation of data and programs, linking and loading, processes, virtual memory, and memory allocation.
+Topics include machine-level representation of data and programs, linking and loading, processor architecture, processes, virtual memory, and memory allocation.

 Prerequisites: Grade of C or better in CS 262 (or CS 222)